A Residence-Time Approach for Determining Position-Dependent Diffusivities from Biased Molecular Simulations: Conclusions and Outlook

 \section{Conclusions and Outlook}

-We have introduced a residence-time approach (RTA) for determining position-dependent diffusivities from biased molecular simulations.
-The method exploits the drift-free regime reached after convergence of the ABF bias and relates mean first-exit times from finite spatial intervals directly to local diffusivities.
-In contrast to conventional fluctuation-based estimators, the RTA does not require dedicated harmonically restrained simulations and therefore avoids the restraint-strength dependence reported for PACF- and VACF-based diffusivity estimates.\cite{GaalswykAwoonorWilliams2016} It also avoids numerical integration or extrapolation of noisy time-correlation functions.
-The RTA is straightforward to implement, computationally efficient, and readily combined with blocking analysis to obtain statistically consistent uncertainty estimates.
+We have introduced a residence-time approach (RTA) for determining position-dependent diffusivities from biased molecular simulations in the drift-free limit.
+The method uses trajectory segments for which the effective free-energy gradient along the transport coordinate is negligible and relates mean first-exit times from finite spatial intervals directly to effective local diffusivities.
+In the present work, this regime was realized using converged ABF simulations, but the formulation is not specific to ABF and can in principle be combined with other biasing strategies that generate an approximately flat effective free-energy landscape.

-We evaluated the method for systems of increasing complexity: oxygen diffusion across a hexadecane/water slab, water permeation across a POPC bilayer, and permeation of water and selected volatile organic compounds through a model stratum corneum (SC) membrane.
+The RTA provides a practical alternative to fluctuation-based estimators based on harmonically restrained simulations.
+By extracting diffusivities from residence-time statistics in an approximately drift-free landscape, it avoids inferring transport coefficients from equilibrium fluctuations around an imposed restraint, a setting in which external confinement may alter the effective friction and memory kernel experienced by the solute.\cite{Daldrop2017ExternalPotential,Yamaguchi2021DecouplingSolvent} It also bypasses the correlation-function integrations required by conventional VACF- and PACF-based estimators.\cite{WoolfRoux1994,Hummer2005,GaalswykAwoonorWilliams2016}

-In the hexadecane/water system, where independent bulk reference diffusivities are available, the RTA reproduces the bulk diffusion coefficients in both phases within statistical uncertainty, providing direct validation in a simple heterogeneous reference system.
+We evaluated the method from a simple liquid--liquid reference system with independently accessible bulk diffusivities to increasingly heterogeneous membrane systems where validation must rely on dynamical consistency.
+In the hexadecane/water system, where independent bulk reference diffusivities are available, the RTA reproduces the bulk diffusion coefficients in both phases within statistical uncertainty, providing a direct benchmark in a simple heterogeneous reference system.

+For the membrane systems, direct bulk reference diffusivities are not available across the full transport coordinate.
+We therefore assessed the inferred PMF--diffusivity pairs by propagator-level validation against unbiased MD simulations.
+This comparison goes beyond comparing diffusivity profiles alone by testing whether the combined thermodynamic and kinetic description reproduces the time-dependent reduced dynamics.